Questions and Answers: Excerpts from interviews with Chris Runckel,

 We have associates in three locations in China, Hanoi and Ho Chi Minh

-City (Saigon) in Vietnam, Phnom Penh.
-Cambodia, Bangkok, Rayong and
+City (Saigon) in Vietnam, Phnom Penh, Cambodia, Bangkok, Rayong and

-gets over a million hits a month and involves no advertisement or
+over a million hits a month and involves no advertisement or

 sponsorship but is dedicated to the principle that understanding more